oprypin/crsfml/docs/tutorials/system/thread.md

 ## Creating a thread with CrSFML

 Enough talk, let's see some code.
-The class that makes it possible to create threads in CrSFML is [Thread]({{book.api}}/Thread.html), and here is what it looks like in action:
+The class that makes it possible to create threads in CrSFML is [SF::Thread][], and here is what it looks like in action:

 ```crystal
 require "crsfml/system"